lundqvistr/manual_medfak_research_data/manual.md

 Concept/term | Intended meaning
 --- | ---
-`Individual` | Used here to denote any kind of "basic unit":  a person, an animal, an organization,...
-Even though it does not necessarily denote a human, the term will for the sake of simplicity be used throughout this document
+`Individual` | Any kind of "basic unit":  a person, an animal, an organization,...
+It does not necessarily denote a human, but the term _individual_ will for the  of simplicity be used throughout this document
 `Observation` | Often called _record_ or _case_, where there could be one observation or more for each individual ? | Andra begrepp som bör definieras?

 ### Basic structure of the study file
 The basic structure of your study file should typically be _one_ rectangle, preferably as a complete rectangle with no gaps, see [Missing values](#missing-values).
 This however can be achieved in a number of ways.
-There are cases where your you have multiple observations for each individual, when the rectangle can be set up with variables for the different time points, a so called _wide_ format, or with multiple rows for each individual, a _long_ format.
+There are cases where you have multiple observations for each individual, and here the rectangle can be set up with separate variables for the different time points, a so called _wide_ format, or with multiple rows for each individual, a _long_ format.
 Depending on the calculations you want to make, it could be necessary to use either of these setups, or even both, see [Wide or long format](#wide-or-long-format).
 In both cases, you have a rectangular design.

 It should also be noted that data often comes in separate files where each file preferably should be organized as such rectangles.
 Having such multiple files could be the best way to store and archive your data, but for the analysis you want to do, the relevant pieces usually have to be merged into one single rectangular study file, see [Compilation of data split into pieces...](#compilation-of-data-split-into-pieces-into-one-dataset).

 ### Tidy data
 There are many ways to organize data where subsequent processing can be difficult.
 The ways in which they should be organized to make processing easier is however not that many.
 Some general recommendations:
-- Let each column correspond to one variable in the dataset
+- Let each column correspond to one variable
 - Let each row correspond to one observation
 - [Den här skrivningen känns svår.
 Räcker det med att skriva det som kommer efter?]
 Let all variables in the dataset have the same unit of observation -förklara vad som menas.
 Handlar detta om att data kan organiseras i flera "tabeller", ex en med "basic charcteristics" och en rad per skalle, och en annan med flera rader per skalle?
 Det är i alla fall ett av Wickhams förslag.
 - Let each cell contain only a single value